MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-vscode.md

 |Logical T state error rate|	2.52e-07|

 A single T factory produces 1 T state.
-Notice that the logical error rate for an output T-state (2.52e-07) is smaller than the required T state error rate in the physical counts breakdown (6.25e-07).
+Notice that the logical error rate for an output T state (2.52e-07) is smaller than the required T state error rate in the physical counts breakdown (6.25e-07).
 The T factory is copied 10 times such that they can run in parallel to produce 10 T states.
 These copies are run 80 times in sequence, producing in total $10 \cdot 80 = 800$ T states that are required by the algorithm.
 A single T factory is composed of 3 rounds of distillation, where in:

 - 1368 copies of *15-to-1 space efficient physical* distillation modules were used
 - 20 copies of *15-to-1 RM prep physical* distillation modules were used